Boiler Buying Guide

 Because this is a passive process (i.e., there is no motor forcing the hot air out), any obstruction in the chimney or an inadequate supply of fresh air will likely result in improper operation.
 This could potentially lead to a fire or carbon monoxide entering the home.

-For homes without an existing chimney or homes where the existing chimney is in dis-repair or inappropriate for the necessary boiler, power venting could provide a reasonable alternative.
+Power Venting: For homes without an existing chimney or homes where the existing chimney is in disrepair or inappropriate for the necessary boiler, power venting could provide a reasonable alternative.
 Power-vented boilers, also called direct exhaust, use a built-in blower to pull fresh combustion air into the boiler and push spent gasses outside.

-Also, even if the air is replaced, you will likely be pulling cold un-conditioned air into your home.
-Direct vent boilers draw air for combustion directly from outside the house, and exhaust it back outside.
-This means the entire combustion process is “sealed” from the indoors, and you are not exhausting air you had already heated to the outdoors.
+Direct Venting: Direct-vented boiler heating systems, also called sealed combustion, are ideal for modern, tightly-sealed homes.
+Direct vent boilers draw air for combustion directly from outside the house and exhaust it back outside.
+This means the entire combustion process is “sealed” from the indoors, and you are not exhausting air you had already heated.

 Because they do not rely on indoor air for operation, direct vent boilers can often be installed in a closet or other confined space.
 They can be exhausted through either a side wall or ceiling, and use venting of a similar size to power vented boilers.